Trent Seven: WWE (2016–2022)

 On 15 December 2016, it was revealed that Seven would be one of 16 men competing in a two night tournament to crown the first-ever WWE United Kingdom Champion on 14 and 15 January 2017.
 Prior to the tournament, Seven, along with Pete Dunne were mentioned among the favorites to win the tournament.
 In the first round, Seven defeated HC Dyer to advance to the quarter-finals, where he was defeated by Wolfgang.
 Seven signed a contract with WWE, which allowed him to continue taking independent bookings with some restrictions.
 On 15 February, Seven made his debut in WWE's developmental territory NXT, unsuccessfully challenging Bate for the United Kingdom Championship.

 On 11 November, Moustache Mountain defeated the team of Pete Dunne and Mark Andrews.
 On 6 December, Seven was defeated by Killian Dain in a #1 contender's qualifying match for the NXT Championship.
 On 18 June at the United Kingdom Championship Tournament, Seven reformed British Strong Style with Bate and Dunne to defeat The Undisputed Era (Adam Cole, Kyle O'Reilly, and Roderick Strong) in a six-man tag team match on 18 June.
 The following night, Mustache Mountain defeated O'Reilly and Strong to win the NXT Tag Team Championship, but lost the titles back to them two days at the 21 June NXT tapings (aired on 11 July) after Bate threw in the towel due to Seven's injured knee being targeted.
 After Seven's match with Zack Gibson on the 14 November episode of NXT UK, Gallus (Joe Coffey, Mark Coffey, and Wolfgang) would beat up Seven.

 On 9 December 2021 episode of NXT UK, Moustache Mountain defeated Pretty Deadly (Lewis Howley and Sam Stoker) to win the NXT UK Tag Team Championship.
 On 2 June 2022 episode of NXT UK, Moustache Mountain lost the title against Ashton Smith and Oliver Carter.
 On 16 June episode of NXT UK, Seven attacked Bate, thus turning heel and disbanding the Moustache Mountain.

 On 18 August 2022, it was announced that Seven was released from his WWE contract.

 All Elite Wrestling (2022)

 Seven made his All Elite Wrestling debut on the 7 December episode of AEW Rampage.
 He lost an AEW All-Atlantic Championship match to Orange Cassidy.

 Total Nonstop Action Wrestling (2023–2024)

 Seven made his Impact Wrestling debut at Final Resolution on December 9, 2023, as Mike Bailey's mystery partner against The Rascalz (Zachary Wentz and Trey Miguel).
 After the match he signed with the company.
-After convincing Mike Bailey to put his X-Division championship on the line against Moose on Nov.
+After convincing Mike Bailey to put his X-Division championship on the line against Moose on the Nov.
 7 edition of Impact, Bailey would go on to lose the X-Division championship.
 After the match Trent came out to console him, but ended up turning on Bailey and hitting him with a low blow, breaking up Speedball Mountain and turning heel in the process.
 Seven left TNA in December 2024.